 There is also merit in encouraging creativity in students in terms of their overall well-being and emotional development.

-Arts subjects allow students to express themselves in ways that more academic subjects cannot, and, in fact, some research shows that allowing time for the more creative subjects actually improves students’ performance in more traditionally ‘academic’ subjects as well.
+Arts subjects allow students to express themselves in ways that more academic subjects cannot and some research shows that allowing time for the more creative subjects actually improves students’ performance in more traditionally ‘academic’ subjects as well.

-Arts subjects rather than being superfluous can actually help students develop better self-awareness, reduce stress and anxiety and give them a deeper sense of fulfilment too.
+Arts subjects are not superfluous but can actually help students develop better self-awareness, reduce stress and anxiety and give them a deeper sense of fulfilment too.

 Teaching the creative arts at home

-Creative homeschooled children with an aptitude for the creative arts can realise their full potential easier and more thoroughly in a homeschooled environment.
+Creative homeschooled children with an aptitude for the creative arts can realise their full potential more easily and thoroughly in a homeschooled environment.